- Normal precautions

 Those refusing to be fingerprinted or photographed will be denied entry to Japan.
 Persons under the age of 16, special status permanent residents and those performing actions which would be performed by those with a status of residence, "diplomat" or "official government business" will be exempt from these procedures.
 Full information may be found on the website of the Immigration Bureau, Ministry of Justice.

+For specific travel health advice relating to Japan, including on vaccinations, we would advise travellers to contact their GP or travel clinic.
 Check with your doctor well in advance of travelling to see if you need any vaccinations for Japan.

 There are restrictions on the importation of some over-the-counter and prescription medicines and this may include certain types of allergy and sinus medication.
 If a visit to a doctor is required, there are a number of clinics with English-speaking personnel who widely advertise their services.
 However, it may not be possible to obtain the same brand-name medication that is available in Ireland.